brootaylor/brootaylor-v3/src/_content/writing/ai-bot-blocker.md

 ## Final thoughts

 It does feel crazy to have to go to these lengths to try and protect my content.
 But it's been interesting as well as a bit of fun giving it a go &mdash; and kinda feels more like a game of cat and mouse.

-By the way, you're more than welcome to use any of the code I've shared here and linked to.
+I'll be keeping an eye on the logs in Netlify to see if it has any effect.

 For the time being, here's a middle finger up to the bots and their hubris-infested creators. 🖕